MasatoKokubo/Lightsleep-java/Manual.md

 ```

 ##### 1-1-2.
 Key Annotation
-Specifies that the column associated with the field is part of the primary key.
+Indicates that the column associated with the field is part of the primary key.

 ```java:Java
 @Key